adbharadwaj/adbharadwaj.github.io/_drafts/2018-01-10-simulated-annealing-ppi.md

 Networks have become ubiquitous in systems biology and visualization is a crucial component in their analysis.
 In this blog post I am going explore the power of simulated annealing algorithm in laying out PPINs.
 The algorithm is named after [annealing in metallurgy](https://en.wikipedia.org/wiki/Annealing_(metallurgy)), a technique that involves heating a material above its recrystallization temperature, maintaining a suitable temperature, and then cooling.
 The Simulated
 Annealing (SA) algorithm represents the space of the visualization problem as a set of layouts (states) each one with associated energy, and it tries to find the layout (state) with minimum energy (i.e. below a threshold) that represents a potential network layout.

-The associated energy function can be used to optmize any graph drawing constraint.
+The associated energy function can be used to optimize any graph drawing constraint.
 For example, a common constraint is to decrease the number of edge crossings.
-[Davidson and Harel]() incorporated the following constrainsts to draw graphs "nicely".
+[Davidson and Harel]() incorporated the following constraints to draw graphs "nicely".

 1. Distribute nodes nicely.
 2. Make edge lengths uniform.